 The South Carolina Department of Social Services Division of Early Care and Education (DECE) is designated as the lead agency to administer the Child Care Development Fund regulations to support low income families with assistance in paying for child care.
 These regulations also support improving quality child care for all children.
 The division is made up of staff from Child Care Licensing, SC Voucher, ABC Quality (QRIS), the Center for Child Care Career Development, Head Start Collaboration Office, and the Child and Adult Care Food program.
 The lead agency for statewide services to families, children and child care providers regularly collaborates and coordinates with other agencies and entities to ensure services are provided in a way that effectively allows for resources.
 The division is within the agency for TANF, SNAP and Child Welfare which also allows for coordination to ensure appropriate service delivery and fewer disruptions for vulnerable families.
-A mixed delivery of child care provider quality child care options for low income families.
-Professional development services are also made available for providers statewide to build knowledge around best practices for child development, health and safety, nutrition, approaches to play and learning, etc. Nutrition services also play a vital role in serving low income children.
+A mixed delivery of child care providers are regulated and monitored for health and safety compliance in order to provide quality child care options for low income families.
+Professional development services are also made available for providers statewide to build knowledge around best practices for child

+South Carolina Preschool Development Grant Birth through Five Application development, health and safety, nutrition, approaches to play and learning, etc. Nutrition services also play a vital role in serving low income children.